 Both types of foster care involve post-licensing training.
 Traditional foster care requires nine hours.
 However, in therapeutic foster care, the need for ongoing support and guidance intensifies.
 These parents can expect to perform 28 hours of post-licensing training.

-What are the Restrictions on Number of Foster Children in a Home?
+What Are the Restrictions on the Number of Children in a Therapeutic Foster Home?

-With both types of foster care, foster parents provide more support than offered in a typical foster care environment.
+With therapeutic and treatment foster care, foster parents provide more support than offered in a traditional foster care environment.
 For this reason, the number of children is limited.

-In traditional and therapeutic foster care, the number of children you may foster depends on a home assessment to determine your capacity to provide care, protection, experiences that enhance healthy development and physical space.
+In traditional and therapeutic foster care, the number of children you may foster depends on a home assessment to determine your capacity to provide care, protection, and experiences that enhance healthy development and offer the necessary physical space.

 Choosing the Right Foster Care Program